Dichography: Two-frame Ultrafast Imaging from a Single Diffraction Pattern: Methods

 A similar consideration applies to the retrieval of the support function itself.
-A fundamental problem in single-particle CDI is the definition of the support function, which is, in most cases, not known \emph{a priori}.
+A fundamental challenge in single-particle CDI is the definition of the support function, which is, in most cases, not known \emph{a priori}.
 The \emph{Shrink-wrap} algorithm (SW) \cite{marchesini2003x} has proven to be a fundamental tool for retrieving the correct support function without prior knowledge of the sample.
 The SW algorithm refines an initially loose support estimate during the reconstruction process, as described in Ref. \cite{marchesini2003x}.
-Here, the SW algorithm is employed in its original form to independently retrieve the support functions of the two densities, $\rho^\one$ and $\rho^\two$.
-All \emph{Dichography} results presented in this work used the SW algorithm to determine the samples' spatial extent, and no a-priori information about the particle shape was employed.
+Here, the SW algorithm is employed in its original form to independently update and retrieve the support functions of the two densities, $\rho^\one$ and $\rho^\two$.
+All \emph{Dichography} results presented in this work used the SW algorithm to determine the samples' spatial extent, and no \emph{a priori} information about the sample geometry (or about the structure of xenon doping for DCDI reconstructions) was employed.